jackxxu/dock_test/README.md

 7. support for OAuth requests
 8. support for displaying equivalent curl command using `OUTPUT_CURL` environment variable.
 9. support for script_name localhost testing.
+10. support `verify_ssl` for specifying whether to enforce ssl verification in http connection.
+Optional, default is true.

 ### Sample Application